 Medicare does not cover long-term assisted living costs.

-However, Missouri Medicaid may provide limited assistance through Home and Community-Based Services (HCBS) waiver programs administered by the Missouri Department of Health and Senior Services.
+Missouri Medicaid may provide limited assistance through Home and Community-Based Services (HCBS) waiver programs administered by the Missouri Department of Health and Senior Services.
+These programs help eligible seniors receive care services in community settings rather than institutional facilities.

 Important considerations: